rticommunity/connextdds-py/docs/source/building.rst

     $ export NJOBS=<number of concurrent make jobs or VS build processes, default 1>
     $ export DEBUG=<1 for debug build, unset or any other value for release build>

-4. Run the setup script
+4. Run the setup script.

 .. code-block:: shell

     $ python wheel .

-5. Install the package
+5. Install the package.

 .. code-block:: shell